El Camino (The Black Keys album): Critical reaction

 Michael Hann of The Guardian gave the record a maximum rating of five stars, writing that it is "dripping with an easy, attractive confidence".
 Commenting on the various musical influences on the album, Hann said, "they stride fearlessly into areas that might once have been off-limits".
 His review concluded, "They sound like a band who think they've made the year's best rock'n'roll album, probably because that's exactly what they've done."
 Rob Harvilla of Pitchfork scored El Camino a 7.4/10 and called it "their best and (not coincidentally) goofiest album".
 Describing the music, he said, "The riffs are glam-nasty, the lyrics sublimely knuckleheaded, the basslines nimble and bombastic, the mood frivolous and fun and unabashedly corny."
 Will Hermes of Rolling Stone rated the album four stars and called it their "grandest pop gesture yet, augmenting dark-hearted fuzz blasts with sleekly sexy choruses and Seventies-glam flair".
 AllMusic writer Stephen Thomas Erlewine rated the album four stars and said, "More than any other Black Keys album, El Camino is an outright party, playing like a collection of 11 lost 45 singles, each one having a bigger beat or dirtier hook than the previous side."
 Kitty Empire of The Observer was more critical of the album; in a three-star review, Empire commented that it sounded like Danger Mouse "tightened up the Black Keys' act rather than loosened it" and that "El Camino may be fast and fun, but it is also somewhat undemanding."
 The reviewer noted that the album had "increased vigour", but that it came at the expense of "the subtleties that made Brothers such an intriguing ride."

 Commercial performance

 In the US, El Camino debuted at number two on the Billboard 200 and sold 206,000 copies in its first week on sale.
 This marks the highest single-week album sales and, to that point, charting position that the group had achieved in the country.
 In Canada, the album debuted at number three on the Canadian Albums Chart and sold 27,000 copies in its first week.
 In its first two weeks on sale, El Camino sold nearly 293,000 copies in the US.
-The album has been certified: triple-platinum in Canada; double-platinum in Australia, New Zealand, and the U.S.; platinum in the United Kingdom, France, and Ireland; and gold in Belgium and the Netherlands.
+The album has been certified: quadruple-platinum in Canada and New Zealand; double-platinum in Australia and the U.S.; platinum in the United Kingdom, France, and Ireland; and gold in Belgium and the Netherlands.
 As of April 2014, the album has sold 1.4 million copies in the United States.